alessandropeca/ngps-pypeit-workflow/README.md

      --target 'MGC+04-48-002' \
      --exposure 0121
    ```

-   Do not add `--all` yourself: it is used internally by the full-night
-   reduction driver.

-   Review outcomes, for example:

-   - **Accept automatic**: replaces the PDF with an **AUTO MODE** record; the
-     selected exposure is re-extracted in an isolated automatic setup, then
-     only its `spec1d/spec2d` products replace the previous versions.
-   - **Manual extraction** → click a position → **Accept manual**: replaces
-     the PDF with a **MANUAL MODE** record, then re-extracts only that exposure
-     in an isolated manual setup.
-Its `spec1d/spec2d` products replace the
-     previous versions.
-   - **Cancel** or close the window: changes nothing—not even the PDF.

    Alternatively, omit `--auto` during reduction to open the dashboard for each
    source as soon as the reductions finish: